Coronavirus latest: Germany reports over 20,000 cases | DW | 21.03.2020

 Updates in Universal Coordinated Time (UTC/GMT)

+Brazil's Olympic Committee on Saturday said the event should be pushed back to next year because of the seriousness of the pandemic and "the consequent difficulty for athletes to keep their best competitive level.''
+That plea followed similar requests from Norway, Slovenia and Colombia as well as the US track and field team.

+The International Olympic Committee has said it plans to go ahead with the event in July, stating that it is too early to make a decision about whether it should be postponed or not.

-12:37 Portugal says its coronavirus death doubled overnight to 12, Reuters reports.
+12:37 Portugal says its COVID-19 death toll doubled overnight to 12, Reuters reports.
 The country's health authority said the number of confirmed cases also rose from 1,059 to 1,280, with 35 of those patients in intensive care.
 Portugal's government declared a state of emergency on Wednesday.

 12:22 The German Farmers' Association is warning that a dramatic shortage of seasonal workers due to the coronavirus crisis could have serious implications for planting and harvesting.